Jipatype/Embedder/README.md

 $ pyinstaller ./srcs/extractor.py --onefile
 ```

-The code will compile to under "dist" folder.
+The code will compile into under the "dist" folder.

 # How to use.